Career Definition for a Mechanical Device Engineer

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for mechanical engineers would be average at 5%, and mechanical engineering technicians was expected to be slower than average at 2% from 2014-2024, due to a decline in traditional manufacturing.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth for mechanical engineers would be average at 9%, and mechanical engineering technicians were expected to be average at 5% from 2016-2026, due to a decline in traditional manufacturing.
 However, growth will occur in emerging technologies, particularly as they relate to environmentally friendly technologies.
 Additionally, the skills of mechanical device engineers translate easily to other engineering specialties, providing them with a high degree of flexibility in the field.
-As of May 2015, the median annual salary of a mechanical engineering technician was $53,910, and the median annual salary of a mechanical engineer was $83,590.
+As of May 2017, the median annual salary of a mechanical engineering technician was $55,360, and the median annual salary of a mechanical engineer was $85,880.

 For those interested in creating the schematics and blueprints for mechanical devices, a career in mechanical drafting may be a good fit.
 Mechanical drafters receive notes and sketches from mechanical engineers and use computer-aided drafting software to produce drawings for manufacturing and testing purposes.
 Although one may find employment with only a postsecondary certificate in drafting, an associate degree in the field is more commonly preferred by employers.
-The BLS projected a decrease of 7% in the employment of mechanical drafters from 2014-2024, mostly attributed to the decline of U.S. manufacturing.
-Based on BLS data from May of 2015, mechanical drafters earn a median salary of $53,520 per year.
+The BLS projected an increase of 5% in the employment of mechanical drafters from 2016-2026, mostly attributed to the decline of U.S. manufacturing.
+Based on BLS data from May of 2017, mechanical drafters earn a median salary of $55,130 per year.